What are the Causes and Health Effects of Mold in Commercial Offices?

 How to reduce exposure to mold?

 Mold is highly dependent on the presence of moist and high humidity in the area to survive, therefore the first way to avoid exposure to mold is to change the environmental conditions to less favorable conditions for the propagation of mold.
 The most direct procedure in commercial buildings is to reduce the humidity of the room.
 This can be carried out by keeping the relative humidity below 50%, which is easily achieved by using fans or adjusting air conditioner systems to dehumidify the room periodically.
-In this specific case, avoid reducing relative humidity to below 20% since this can cause drying up of bronchial mucus leading to severe discomfort.
+In this specific case, avoid reducing relative humidity to below 20% since this can cause drying up of bronchial mucous leading to severe discomfort.

 Moreover, the proper maintenance of the office building is also an effective way of avoiding the propagation of mold.
 Checking the building for leaks, infiltration spots in walls and roof, cleaning the pipes and air ducts, regulating air conditioner systems to avoid the formation of moist areas, systematically assessing the infrastructure for water accumulation and other measures will avoid the formation and propagation of mold.